jkool702/forkrun/README.md

 # # # # # How it Works # # # # #

-`forkrun` parallelizes loops by running multiple inputs through a script/function in parallel using bash coprocs. `forkrun` is fundementally different than most existing loop parallelization methods in the sense that individual function evaluations are not forked.
-Rather, initially a number of persistent bash coprocs are forked, and then inputs (passed on stdin) are distributed to these coprocs without any additional forking.
+`forkrun` parallelizes loops by running multiple inputs through a script/function in parallel using bash coprocs. `forkrun` is fundementally different than most existing loop parallelization codes in the sense that individual function evaluations are not forked.
+Rather, initially a number of persistent bash coprocs are forked, and then inputs (passed on stdin) are distributed to these coprocs without any additional forking (or reopening pipes/fd's, or...).
+This,  combined with the exclusive* use of bash builtins (all of main loop, most of the rest of the code) (these avoid subshell generation, and their associated increase in eecution time), is what makes `forkrun` so fast.

+*(except for the occasional call to an external but highly optimized binary (e.g. sort))

 # # # # # Supported Options / Flags # # # # #